Dym077/virtual-gallery/README.md

 The page's responiveness was was validated using [Am I Responsive](https://ui.dev/amiresponsive?url=https://virtual-gallery-b30861137de1.herokuapp.com/)

 ### W3C CSS validator
+All CSS files were validated using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) which returned no errors.

 ### WAVE Tesing
+The page was tested with WAVE which returned no errors, just some contrast errors pointing at elements which are not supposed to be visible in the browser.
 ![WAVE](documentation/wave.png)

 ### ESLint JavaScript validator